moretrim/ccHFM/README.markdown

 #### 0.2.0-dev (in development)

+##### Changes

+- **(Experimental)** Turn the “Restore Democracy in South America” decision into a casus belli.
+As a decision, it had several flaws:

+  - It had a hidden infamy cost.
+  - Its requirement were not strict enough, leading to unintended wars e.g. against a communist European power with land in South America.
+  - Even if the above were taken care of, a decision cannot accurately check that all conditions for a valid war are met.
+This is generally the case for all decisions or events that start wars, but is more prominent for a decision that is not a one-shot button.
+  - The communist defender of the war received a free “Make Puppet” counter-CB.
+This lead to all kinds of oddities.

+  The intent behind the decision is better reflected as a proper casus belli.
+This change is still labelled as experimental because it does get rid of the counter-CB of the original approach altogether.
+As a result communist governements in South America are in perpetual danger from their democratic neighbours.

 ##### Bugfixes

 - Add a guard condition to the “Establish the Karafuto Prefecture“ decision ([#28], pending